efea-umich/cse-593/main-project/project.typ

 Additionally, our Contextual Inquiry data provided us specific frustrations users experienced when performing text entry tasks.
 In particular, the interface we design needs to have sufficiently large interactive objects to reduce input error and have predictive features to speed up entry.
 Our next steps are to explore how predictive typing features can be better integrated into smartwatches.
 Building on the new Contextual Inquiry data, we have developed a low-fidelity prototype aimed at facilitating short text replies and minimal error rates.

-Our sketches displayed many approaches to addressing our user requirements.
+Our sketches showcased many approaches at addressing our user requirements.
 Ultimately, we chose one that balanced speed and error prevention/correction.
-User testing is required to validate our prototype.
-In future work, we plan on recruiting more partitipants for user testing sessions to get first-hand feedback on our design.
+User testing will be required to validate our prototype.
+In future work, we plan on recruiting partitipants for user testing sessions to get direct feedback on our design.

 = Acknowledgements
 #text(fill: red, [Here, you will acknowledge any individuals or organizations that are not part of your group, but that have contributed to your work.])